xevorte/id.react.dev/src/content/reference/react/useEffect.md

 The cleanup function runs not only during unmount, but before every re-render with changed dependencies.
 Additionally, in development, React [runs setup+cleanup one extra time immediately after component mounts.](#my-effect-runs-twice-when-the-component-mounts)

-If you have cleanup code without corresponding setup code, it's usually a code smell:
+If you have kode cleanup without corresponding kode setup, it's usually a code smell:

 ```js {2-5}
 useEffect(() => {